 If you have a bathtub, the most ideal light would be one which allows you to control the light with a dimmer switch, so that you can adjust it downwards during moments of relaxation.
 This also guarantees an element of retro, vintage style to your interior.

 Tip number 9: In the hallway, position compact, fluorescent bulbs that become lighter gradually

 Check the ignition time, usually indicated on the bulb package.
 For instant lighting, opt for a different type of bulb technology (halogen, LED or incandescent) Bear in mind that vintage style can be created with any of these types.
 It all depends on the light you choose and where you position it.

 Tip number 10: Do not use a lamp as your main source of light if it is not designed for this function

-Lighting a room with bedside lamps provides an imperfect look even with powerful bulbs.
+Lighting a room with vintage table lamps provides an imperfect look even with powerful bulbs.
 It is the same for a living room lit mainly by a lamppost of insufficient height.
 A vintage lamp should be an accessory, but not the main source of light.
 Vintage style can be achieved with successful lighting and emphasis on light, or subtle undertones manifested by lighting accessories.